fr297/fr297/README.md

 At 16, I began studying frontend development, and since then I’ve been fully focused on web development.
 I’m constantly learning new things, improving my skills, and enjoying the process of building high-quality interfaces.

+In an era where AI writes code, it’s important to think not only about how it works, but also about how people use it.
+I pay special attention to usability, simplicity, and user experience.

 ---

 ## 📮 Contact & Social